kmalbasic/Multithread-Base/README.md

 - Injection of DLL files (loadlibrary and manualmap, shellcode injection included with only flaw being hardcoded shellcode)
 - Logging system
 - Overlay for drawing stuff (borderless/fullscreen windowed)
+- Simple rendering functions to use with overlay (line, rect, filled rect)
 - Some simplified function wrappers (mostly easy learning stuff for people like function pointers etc.)

 # Future updates